finkusuma-dev/frontendmentor-QR-code-component/README.md

 ### Useful resources

-- [Cumulative Layout Shift](https://web.dev/learn/images/performance-issues?authuser=1#cumulative_layout_shift) - This is the learning resource that I used to prevent the jump problem by properly setup the **img** element height.
+- [Cumulative Layout Shift](https://web.dev/learn/images/performance-issues?authuser=1#cumulative_layout_shift) - This is the learning resource that I used to prevent the jump problem by properly setup the **img** element.

 ## Author